VinceZK/json-on-relations/README.md

 Once you have the data modelling done, you can immediately create a person instance.
 ![A person instance](PersonInstance.png)

-You can also search instances of different entity types based on all their available attributes from relations and relationships.
+You can also search instances of an entity type based on all its relations.
 ![Instance Search and List](InstanceList.png)

 ### Compose Your Message